 - Check if an attraction you want to visit has a free or reduced rate day or evening.

-- Save by buying tickets to multiple attractions at once, like the Merlin Annual Pass.
+- Save by buying tickets to multiple attractions at once with attraction passes.

 - You’ll find free wi-fi in select cafes, McDonald’s and public libraries.
 Don’t pay the extortionate prices at your hotel.